stanfordnlp/dspy/docs/docs/deep-dive/data-handling/loading-custom-data.md

 sidebar_position: 3
 ---

+!!! warning "This page is outdated and may not be fully accurate in DSPy 2.5"

 # Creating a Custom Dataset

 We've seen how to work with with `Example` objects and use the `HotPotQA` class to load the HuggingFace HotPotQA dataset as a list of `Example` objects.
 But in production, such structured datasets are rare.
 Instead, you'll find yourself working on a custom dataset and might question: how do I create my own dataset or what format should it be?